3 Signs of Codependency

 Then her mind starts to go.
 It’s not even through the opening scene and she grabs her phone to check his location.
 It’s off.
 Her heart starts to race and she can feel her head start to go fuzzy.
 She calls him.
 Straight to voicemail.
 She calls again.
 No answer.
 She logs out of the tracking app and back in.
 He’s on there now, but he’s not where he’s supposed to be.
 She's up in a flash, grabbing her keys to investigate.
 She thinks, He is going to get a DUI again or even worse, harm himself or someone else.

 Brenda has a daughter Susie.
 Susie just had a teenage pregnancy and is now responsible for Jacob.
 Jacob’s father is in and out of the picture and Susie is feeling the heat because the pressure in her life just doubled.
 Susie knows that her mom is supportive, but also understands that Jacob is her responsibility.
-She talks to Brenda about the support she believes she needs.
+She talks to her mom, Brenda, about the support she believes she needs.
 Brenda lets Susie know that she is open to support, but that she is the grandma and will never step into a mother role.
 She also communicates to Susie that if any time she feels taken advantage of, she will let Susie know and pull back.
 Susie says she understands the boundaries and expresses gratitude for her mom’s willingness to help.

 Curt just checked into court ordered rehab.
 Jeri is happy for Curt that he finally decided to get the help he needs.
 Jeri is leaving town for a much anticipated cross country trip and lets Curt know that he will see him when he gets back if Curt is sober.